Offshore Wind: Major Milestones & Achievements

 - Later that month the Long Island Power Authority (LIPA) approved a 20-year power purchase agreement with Deepwater Wind for the 90 MW South Fork Wind Farm, which will be New York's first offshore wind farm.

 - DOI and the BOEM held an auction for the Kitty Hawk Wind Energy Area off the coast of North Carolina in March.
 The 122,405 acre lease area was awarded to Avangrid Renewables, with a winning bid of $9.1 million.

-- In June, Massachusetts electric distribution companies and the Massachusetts Department of Energy Resources (DOER) issued a joint request for proposals (RFP) for 400 megawatts (MW) of offshore wind energy, following the Massachusetts law passed in 2016 calling for utilities to procure 1,600 MW of offshore wind by 2027.
-The RFP calls for at least 400 MW of offshore wind energy, but Massachusetts will also consider proposals for up to 800 MW if larger projects will have higher economic benefits for ratepayers.
-Bids are due in December, and the winning bid will be announced next summer.
+- In June, Massachusetts electric distribution companies and the Massachusetts Department of Energy Resources (DOER) issued a joint RFP for 400 to 800 MW of offshore wind, following the Massachusetts law passed in 2016 calling for utilities to procure 1,600 MW of offshore wind by 2027.
+Bids are due in December, and the winning bid will be announced in summer 2018.

 - In June, BOEM announced a Call for Information and Nominations seeking developer interest in acquiring commercial wind energy leases in two areas offshore Hawaii, totaling 485,000 acres (758 square miles).